leshow/react-hot-loader-boilerplate/README.md

 - babel
 - sass

 I borrowed the demo application from (react-slingshot)[https://github.com/coryhouse/react-slingshot] and updated it to work with RHL.
+I added a few things that I needed (react-router-redux and console logging middleware) that aren't found in react-slingshot

 Enjoy.